 Chemicals for the lab are stored in special cabinets.
-All FLAMMABLE chemicals are to be stored in the solvent fume hood cabinets.
-After removing any item from the cabinets make sure the doors are closed.
+ALL FLAMMABLE chemicals are to be stored in the solvent fume hood cabinets

+After removing any item from the cabinets, make sure the doors are closed.
 Wet Bench sliding doors must always remain closed for safety reasons.

 If you cannot locate a chemical listed on the inventory sheets, contact the lab supervisor.

-Be sure to check that there are no bottles of the chemical you need in your area before bringing in and opening new ones.
+Be sure to check that there are no bottles of the chemical you need in your area before bringing and opening new ones.

 Never draw from the main bottles, always be sure to pour into smaller bottles or vials.
 Never put anything back into the main bottles which it was taken from.

-4.4.1 Working with Chemicals
+4.4.1 WORKING WITH CHEMICALS

 Always work at an exhausted wet process station!
 Wet process stations are exhausted, with face velocities greater than 80 feet/minute.
-Do NOT adjust the back sashes.
+DO NOT adjust the back sashes.
 They are set by the Facilities Department.
 This assures proper exhaust velocity.

-4.4.2 Dry Chemicals
+4.4.2 DRY CHEMICALS

-When measuring out chemicals never pour a chemical back into its reagent bottle.
+O When measuring out chemicals never pour a chemical back into its reagent bottle.
 This can contaminate the remaining chemical in the bottle.
 When removing dry chemicals, pour them out when possible.
 Scoop only when necessary and use freshly cleaned spatulas.
-If you pour out too much, instead of throwing the excess away, you might want to store it in a clean, labeled container for your use later.
+If you pour too much, instead of throwing the excess away, you might want to store it in a clean, labeled container for your use later.

-4.4.3 Solutions
+4.4.3 SOLUTIONS

-- Forbidden Chemicals Only lab administrators (or special users) can use these: - Hydrofluoric Acid (HF) - Potassium hydroxide (KOH) - Tetramethylammonium hydroxide (TMAH) - Piranha Solution (H2SO5 or NH4OH) - Aqua Regia (HNO3 + 3HCI) - RCA Processing Station - Always place fuming containers toward the back of the fume hoods where there is maximum exhaust. - If you must leave an area with a process in progress, make absolutely sure that you fill in the work sheet: Work in Progress - These sheets are available in the NanoFab facility (on the vacuum oven in 333A) - Please indicate what is in beakers when in active use.
-Simply put a labelled wipe under the beaker with chemical name and user name. - Make sure you leave your process clearly labeled with your name, the date, time, your expected time of return, where you can be reached (if you will be gone more than 10 minutes) and the chemicals involved. - Do not leave chemical processes unattended unless absolutely necessary.
+- o Forbidden chemicals ONLY lab administrators (or special users) can use these: - Hydrofluoric acid (HF) - Potassium Hydroxide (KOH) - Tetramethylammonium hydroxide (TMAH) - Piranha Solution (H2SO4 or NH4OH) - Aqua Regia (HNO3 + 3HCI) - RCA Processing Station - Always place fuming containers toward the back of the fume hoods where there is maximum exhaust. - If you must leave an area with a process in progress, make absolutely sure that you fill in the work sheet: WORK IN PROGRESS - These sheets are available in the NanoFab Facility (on the vacuum oven in 333A) - Please indicate what is in beakers when in active use.
+Simply put a labelled wipe under the beaker with chemical name and user name. - Make sure you leave your process clearly labeled with your name, the date, time, your expected time of return, where you can be reached (if you will be gone more than 10 minutes) and the chemical involved. - Do not leave chemical processes unattended unless absolutely necessary.